VerisimilitudeX/Declaring-Points/README.md

 # Declaring Points
-The pygame library gives us the tools to draw shapes.
-First the library must be imported and initialized, then a window opened, then you can draw lines inside the window at specific coordinate points.
+The pygame library has tools to draw shapes.
+First the library must be imported and initialized, then a window opened, then lines can be drawn inside the window at specific coordinate points.
 # Drawing lines in Python using PyGame
 * import pygame
 * pygame.init()